eban5/aws-developer-exam-notes/notes-main.md

 **Updating**:
 * All at once - updates take all instances down while updates get applied to all intances.
 You need to roll all back.
 Not great for prod.
 * Rolling - deploys new version in batches.
 Good for high performance systems.
-* Rolling with batch - launches an additional batch of instances. can't afford downtime.
+* Rolling with batch - launches an additional batch of instances. can't afford downtime - maintains full capacity.
 * immutable - deploys new version to fresh group of instances in their own new autoscaling group. preferred for mission critical.
 Roll backs just entail killing the unwanted instances.

 **Configuring**